 However, he said that his department needs all the help they can get from crypto experts and the Financial Action Task Force (FATF), to set up regulatory measures to curb this global epidemic.

-Additionally, he indicated that crypto exchanges could also help streamline the anonymous feature of cryptos, by being strict with the know-your-customer (KYC) policy, thus making it easier for investigators to know the details of every transaction and tracking them.
+Additionally, he indicated that crypto exchanges could also help streamline the anonymous feature of cryptos, by being strict with the know-your-customer (KYC) policy, thus making it easier for investigators to know the details of every transaction and track them.

 Earlier this month, in a confidential report by independent experts to the UN, North Korea was accused of using multiple cyberattacks to steal an estimated $2 billion from cryptocurrency exchanges and banks.